Call-by-value, call-by-name and the vectorial behaviour of the algebraic \lambda-calculus: Introduction

-Concerning $\llinred$ and $\llineq$, restrictions originally imposed in $\llin$ on the rewrite system to ensure confluence are replaced by restrictions which make $\llinred$ and $\llineq$ actual call-by-value also in the algebraic part.
-For example, in the rule $(M+N)~L\to (M)~L+(N)~L$ when $M+N$ is closed-normal form is replaced by only asking $L$ to be a value.
-Notice that even in the original language $\llin$, waiving the restrictions makes sense when confluence can be ensured by other means, see {\em e.g.}~\cite{ArrighiDiazcaroQPL09,ValironDCM10}.
+Concerning $\llinred$ and $\llineq$, restrictions originally imposed in $\olin$ on the rewrite system to ensure confluence are replaced by restrictions making $\llinred$ and $\llineq$ call-by-value also in the algebraic part.
+For example, in the rule $(M+N)~L\to (M)~L+(N)~L$ the condition that $M+N$ be closed-normal is replaced by the restriction of $L$ to values.
+Notice that even in the original language $\olin$, waiving the restrictions makes sense when confluence can be ensured by other means, see {\em e.g.}~\cite{ArrighiDiazcaroQPL09,ValironDCM10}.
 Since this change in the strategy is not trivial, we prove that $\olin$ and $\llinred$ share the same behaviour, result formalized in Theorems~\ref{thm:LLINtoLIN} and \ref{thm:LINtoLLIN}.